 - They help prepare students for their face-to-face intensive by gaining ease and familiarity with their cohort

-The final intensive study course experience is a 4.5-hour kickoff for the program’s Fieldwork course, which includes opportunities for internships or working with NGOs.
-Engaging in this experience will further build the student’s community.
+The final intensive study course experience is a 4.5-hour kickoff for the fourth course, which will then be finished online.

 - Week of May 3, 2021: NECR 5105: Introduction to Negotiation